Skip to main content

 • Mismatch: Stripe validated the document and selfie as matched, but the name on the document does not match the name on the Element451 application

-• Waived: Contact does not need to
+• Waived: Contact does not need to be verified.

 • Update Verification Status:

-• Not Verified: Reset verification status
+• No Attempt: Reset verification status

 • Waived: Contact does not need to be verified